Orcularia

-Orcularia is a genus of four species of lichens in the family Caliciaceae.
-It was originally circumscribed as a section of the genus Rinodina by Swedish botanist Gustaf Oskar Andersson Malme in 1902.
+Orcularia is a genus of four species of crustose lichens in the family Caliciaceae.
+The genus was originally described as part of another lichen group in 1902 by the Swedish botanist Gustaf Malme, but was elevated to its own genus in 2011 when researchers determined it had sufficiently unique characteristics.
+These lichens are distinguished by their unusual spore development, where the side walls thicken before the dividing wall forms, creating distinctive bone-shaped immature spores found nowhere else in their family.
+The four species grow as thin, often barely visible crusts on tree bark in humid coastal and mountain environments, producing small black fruiting bodies and thread-like reproductive structures.

+Taxonomy

+The genus was originally circumscribed as a section of the genus Rinodina by Swedish botanist Gustaf Malme in 1902.
 Klaus Kalb and Mireia Giralt promoted it to generic status in 2011.
 Orcularia is characterized by the presence of ascospores that develop in such a way that the septum is inserted after lateral wall thickenings become distinct, and also by threadlike (filiform) conidia.